This SwimRun Is set in the magnificent landscape of Oxfordshire.

 We advise you to put your car keys into your clothes bag.
 We have a system in place to ensure that you are the only person who can retrieve your bag at the end.
 Please note that we cannot accept responsibility for any loss or damage to personal items left in your car.

 When you’ve finished your swim and changed into your warm clothes we invite you to enjoy a fresh coffee or tea with a slice of homemade cake – included in your ticket price.
 Dependent upon the number of competitors at the event you should have to wait no longer than approximately 15 – 30 minutes to get a bus back to your car.

-Unfortunately this event is for over 18s only.
-Please see our 4k swim for junior swimmers.
+This event is for over 18s only.

 Yes you can swim in the Thames any time, and we do, which is how we discovered this lovely stretch of the river.
 You can also run 26 miles through the streets of London free of charge, any day, but still thousands of people choose to enter the London Marathon each year.
 Our event enables you to swim in an organised swimming event and to enjoy the experience with other like-minded people.
 Our ticket price covers a multitude of items including… car parking, water testing, event insurance, rescue kayaks, rescue boat, paramedics, swim caps, souvenier mugs/medals, tea/coffee/cake, timing chips, WC hire, registration and changing tents, river licenses etc. It also covers the time it takes us to actually organise the event and liaise with local land owners and the Environment Agency, and our annual costs of publicising the event and maintaining our website.

 Please email us at firstname.lastname@example.org and we will endeavour to answer your questions as quickly as possible.